cellml/libcellml/docs/reference/inform/inform6_1.rst

     .. container:: infospec

+      Importing :code:`Units` means
-      Two kinds of items may be imported from other CellML models: the :code:`Units` and :code:`Component` types.
-Importing units means that you're assured of consistency between your models, and allows for a more modular reuse of the components which use them.
+      that you're assured of consistency between your models, and allows for a more modular reuse of the components which use them.

       There are three ingredients required in importing an item:

         - a destination item in the importing model (this is the :code:`units` item called :code:`smallPotOfPaint` in the example below)

         - a file to import from, specified using the :code:`xlink:href` attribute of the parent :code:`import` block.
 This is discussed in more detail in
           :ref:`The import element information item<spec_import>`.
 In the example below this is the :code:`paint_pot_sizes.cellml` file.

-        - the specific item name to retrieve from the file.
-In the example below this is the :ref:`twoLitrePot` value passed to the :code:`units_ref` attribute.
+        - the specific item name to retrieve from the imported file.
+In the example below this is the :code:`twoLitrePot` value passed to the :code:`units_ref` attribute.

       .. code-block:: xml